This research guide will point you toward research resources and strategies available to you in REL 101.07 and REL 101.10.

 Academic sources include books, book chapters, and academic journals other than the assigned texts.
 Academic sources DO NOT include: blogs, news websites (i.e. New York Times, Huffpost, etc.), popular websites (i.e. History.com, Biography.com), or any other non-peer reviewed source.
 It is best to stick to what is in the library. *CLASS LECTURES DO NOT COUNT AS A SCHOLARLY SOURCE*

-Both film choices for this assignment are available on reserve (DVD) from Pepperdine Libraries.
+Both film choices for this assignment will be available on reserve (DVD) from Pepperdine Libraries.

 Try searching the Library catalog using this subject heading: Bible Commentaries.